-&lt;sup>13 See, too, Frances M. Young, Brokenness & Blessing: Towards a Biblical Spirituality (Grand Rapids, MI, Baker Academic, 2007).
+&lt;sup>14 See, too, Frances M. Young, Brokenness & Blessing: Towards a Biblical Spirituality (Grand Rapids, MI, Baker Academic, 2007).
 Frances M. Young, retired professor of theology at the University of Birmingham, England, has written about the role of suffering in the life of believers, growing out of her own experience with a disabled son, and from her considerable academic knowledge.
 With the desert fathers (and mothers?), she affirms the mystery of God and the fundamental role of suffering in our spiritual development.

-perfect will, even in times that we must pass through the valley of the shadow of death on the way. "'Never will I leave you, never will I forsake you,' says the Lord" (Heb.
+The Lord's love and presence with us does not guarantee freedom from suffering and death, but he assures us that he will not abandon us, no matter what we may have to face.
+Whatever painful experiences we endure are simply not the final word in our lives.
+Trust means believing that, all appearances to the contrary notwithstanding, God is still for us, and that nothing can sever the eternal bond of love between us.
+God is continually acting to accomplish his good, pleasing, and perfect will, even in times that we must pass through the valley of the shadow of death on the way. "'Never will I leave you, never will I forsake you,' says the Lord" (Heb.
 13:5 NIV).

 6. Replace anxiety with prayer.
+(Philippians 4:6-7)